How to repurpose an orange outdated armoire into a beautiful rustic cabinet by removing the doors and painting!

 I found the pretty knobs for the drawers at Hobby Lobby.
 They really compliment the wood back.
 The pulls were brass pulls that I had in my stash.
 I painted two coats of the Savvy Green and then applied a coat of Polycrylic.

+The outdated armoire became a charming French country cabinet.
+It would the perfect addition to a large entryway or a living room.
 This piece sold the very day I advertised it.
 Such a beauty now!

 My Farmhouse Picks